OtmaniCodes/X-O-game/README.md

 License
 -------

-X-O game is developed by Ahmed El Otmani and released under the terms of the MIT License.
-Please refer to the LICENSE file.
+X-O game is developed by Ahmed El Otmani